hornvale/book/docs/src/010_terrain_i/_introduction.md

 ## Terrain Generation, Pt.
-I: Regional Variables and Generation
+I: Elevation

 In [Chunking, Pt.
 I](../008_chunking_i/), we figured out a way to generate a world map as a planar graph, using Poisson disk sampling and Bridson's algorithm to generate vertices, Prim's algorithm to create a minimum spanning tree connecting them, and injecting vertices semi-randomly to add cycles and improve navigability and nonlinearity.